 Non NHS Services

 There is a charge for these examinations and you can get details of the charges from our receptionist.
+You do not require an appointment within surgery opening times as this work is not part of the clinicians normal daily duties and is carried outside of the surgery appointments.

 If you need to have bloods taken as part of this process there will also be a separate charge for these as we are charged by the hospital.